-In short, the two terms are the Federal Government’s branding of its 15-20 year plan for electricity which mainly covers the introduction of smart metering, demand response, distribution pricing principles and allowing energy users to make informed decisions about their electricity use.
+In short, the two terms are the Federal Government’s branding of its 15 to 20-year plan for electricity which mainly covers the introduction of smart metering, demand response, distribution pricing principles and allowing energy users to make informed decisions about their electricity use.

 This has led to substantial reforms to the National Electricity Market (NEM) following recommendations to the state and federal governments by the AEMC’s Power of Choice review.